Ad Campaign pokes fun at “Nuke-Hugging” Surfers

 Questions about conflicts of interest

-Public Watchdogs published the Surfrider Foundation tax forms after getting numerous complaints from surfers and San Clemente residents about the organization’s unwillingness to actively engage its management on issues of nuclear safety.
+Public Watchdogs published the Surfrider Foundation tax forms after receiving complaints from surfers and San Clemente residents.

 Public Watchdogs was unable to verify the allegations that the Surfrider Foundation has received millions of dollars from Southern California Edison, noting that large donations and grants are non-public under Schedule B of the Surfrider Foundation’s tax filings.